Udon171/fam-star-quizary/readme.md

 - **Simplified Setup:** Users start the game with minimal setup—no profile icons or name entry—allowing for quick access to gameplay.
 - **Difficulty Selection:** Players can choose from several difficulty levels, each affecting question complexity and timer duration, but there are no lifelines or finale rounds.
 - **Direct Gameplay:** The quiz presents questions one after another, with instant feedback for correct or incorrect answers.
 There are no head-to-head or competitive elements.
-- **Score System:** Scoring is based on correct answers and speed, with a time bonus added for faster responses, making each playthrough unique.
+- **Score System:** Scoring is based on correct answers and speed, with a time bonus added for faster responses, making each play through unique.
 - **Visual & Audio Feedback:** The interface uses bright colors, clear layouts, and simple sound effects to maintain engagement, but advanced animations and immersive effects are limited.
 - **Victory Screen:** At the end of the quiz, a summary screen displays the player’s score and a celebratory message, but there are no elaborate victory sequences or character celebrations.
 - **How to Play:** The instructions modal is available and consistently works, ensuring users understand the game flow.